 Accidents causing serious injuries and even death can happen anywhere, including on the water.
 When these boating accidents are caused by the negligence or wrongdoing of others, accident victims and the loved ones of those who have lost their lives or been injured may be entitled to legal compensation.
 Attorney Murillo is dedicated to fighting for your rights and helping you to get the compensation you deserve.
 Our maritime law injury attorney handles claims involving violations of the Jones Act, violations of the Longshore and Harbor Workers’ Compensation Act (LHWCA), denial of rightful compensation, maintenance and cure issues, denial of benefits for injuries, and wrongful death.

 Because of the dangers they face, sailors are provided with some of the strongest legal protections of any workers in the country.
 The Jones Act entitles injured seamen to remedies that are not available to other workers.
 Workers on drilling rigs and oil platforms are often covered by the Death on the High Seas Act (DOHSA) and the general maritime law.
 Dockworkers can seek remedies under the Longshore and Harbor Workers’ Compensation Act (LHWCA).
-At Orlando R Murillo P.A., serving Florida, I will help you understand your rights under the law and work to recover damages from your employer.
+At Orlando R Murillo P.A., our Miami maritime lawyer will help you understand your rights under the law and work to recover damages from your employer.

 Maritime cases are very different from standard injury cases.
 If you are a seaman or maritime worker and you have suffered an injury, it is important that you seek out a law firm with maritime injury experience.
 Orlando R Murillo P.A. understands the complexities of maritime law and has experience helping maritime workers get compensation for their injuries.
-Call 786-530-4288 or contact me online to arrange a consultation at our office and to see how our Miami maritime lawyer can help you.
+Call 305-468-4120 or contact us online to arrange a consultation at our office and to see how our Miami maritime lawyer can help you.